Connect with a certified trainer for free

 Non-operative treatment

-• Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and naproxen, to help relieve pain and inflammation
+• Nonsteroidal anti-inflammatory drugs (NSAIDs): Medications such as ibuprofen or naproxen may be used to control pain and inflammation.

 Try these exercises to help address your condition: